patrick-norcross/Portfolio/README.md

 [Link to the Code and Project](https://github.com/patrick-norcross/ATUS_supervised_learning)

-### Classifying Written Digits using Nueral Networks
+### Classifying Written Digits using Neural Networks

 <p>
 <img src="./assets/NN_1.png" width="250" />
 </p>
 Using a large database of hand written digits, I performed data manipulation to get these images into a dataframe that identified each pixel on a scale of 0-255 based on its place in a scale from white to black.
-From there, I used linear regression, multi-layer perceptrons, and nueral networks to build models to predict these digits correctly.
+From there, I used linear regression, multi-layer perceptrons, and neural networks to build models to predict these digits correctly.
 <p>
 <img src="./assets/NN_2.png" width="250" />
 </p>